hazzaldo/social_streamy/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The application employs a "video-first" design philosophy, drawing inspiration from platforms like Twitch and YouTube Live.
-Key elements include a dark-first color scheme (deep charcoal with vibrant purple accents), minimal cognitive load, Inter font for UI, and JetBrains Mono for technical data, all within a responsive layout that prioritizes video content.
+The application utilizes a "video-first" design with a dark-first color scheme (deep charcoal with vibrant purple accents), minimal cognitive load, and responsive layout prioritizing video content.
+It uses Inter font for UI and JetBrains Mono for technical data.

 ### Technical Implementations
 **Frontend:**